About & Writers’ FAQ

 Stories find their way to SMITH in two ways:

 1. Directly from anyone who is a registered user (you can sign up while submitting your story in one short, simple step).
-Registered users can submit to any of our story projects, including six-word memoirs, Brushes with Fame, Memoirs in progress, My Ex, and The PopuList, a weekly reader question.
+Registered users can submit to any of our Story Projects, including Six-Word Memoirs®, Brushes with Fame, My Life So Far.

-2. By submitting to editors, who both assign and accept stories over the transom.
+2. By submitting to editors.
 These stories can be found in our Obsessions section (which covers topics such as weird jobs, war, the ever-popular beautiful pregnant women series, and photo essays) and Memoirville (excerpts and interviews from published memoirists).

 For more on how to contribute to SMITH, as well as our copyright policies, please see our writer’s FAQ, as well as more Q&A below.